ebouchut/ebouchut.github.io/README.md

 ### Write a new Blog Post

 ```
-# git checkout master # If not on the master branch
+# git checkout main # If not on the main branch

 # Generate a new blog post named xxx.md under content/
 hugo new post/2021-07-17-xxx.md